Jachokoreto/c02-so_long/README.md

-This is so_long, and I do not plan to put extra effort into it.
+This is so_long, so I do not plan to put extra effort into it.

+Settings:
+- The game shall be 16bit